JCupe17/time_series/README.md

 * Optimize the hyper-parameters for the SARIMA models.
 * Use another algorithm or another approach to compare different models.
 For instance, using pycaret could be a good idea to compare different models in a esay way.
 * A limitation with SARIMA is that it uses only one feature.
 Other approaches could use more than one feature.
+For this, we can use other approaches using deep learning models such as LSTM, DeepAR, etc.
-* For new stores or stores that do not have a history, we can use the information for similar stores for the forecasting.
+* For new stores or stores that do not have a history, we can use the information for similar stores for the forecasting to avoid cold start.
+* We can use **MLFlow** to monitor and save models to track their performance.

 ## Next steps in ML Pipeline